emiruz/luacombine/README.md

 If a function receives an iterator or a table with an overloaded *__call* method, it'll first convert it to a standard table array, and then continue on.
-This is moreso for convenience since the lirbary is quite useful alongside things like luafun or luaiter.
+This is moreso for convenience since the library is quite useful alongside things like luafun or luaiter.

-All functions return an iterator which returns a array on every call.
-The array is always a new copy but the elements are included by reference (i.e. they are not a copy).
+All functions return an iterator which returns multiple results rather than returning tables.
+Iterators were used because they are more memory efficient and because they are well optimised for by LuaJIT.
+Multiple results are returned instead of tables because creating tables is an expensive operation in Lua.
+Returning multiple results allows the decision to create a table to be passed onwards so that it's only done when it's required.
+Further, making a table from multiple results (e.g. local x = {f()}) is more efficient in Lua than making a table by incrementally adding to it.

+Generally inside of each function, I've tried to use as few resources as possible and to minimise object creation.

 ## Including in a project